How Much Does A Letting Or Estate Agent Earn?

 The second is the full management service – this is where you continue to manage the property after you’ve found a tenant

-The rent-only service provides sizeable fees of around 3 weeks rent for each tenant found.
+The rent-only service provides sizeable fees of around 2 weeks rent for each tenancy you create.
 However, the management of tenanted properties is particularly attractive due to the residual commission income.
 This is because your total residual monthly income grows with each property added.
-So in year 2, you’re still earning from year 1 without any extra work, and so on.
+So in year 2, you’re still earning from year 1 without much extra work, and so on.

 Management fees vary, but we have used the UK average commission rate of 12% of the rent.